steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/CONTRIBUTING.md

 At this point the story's status should be moved to 'in progress'.
 > Instead of branching off of `master`, feature branches use `develop` as their parent branch.
 Features should never interact directly with `master`.

+The developer should then look to make the necessary code and configuration changes within that branch only.

-Please see below for further details on how to make code and configuration changes.
+For further details on how to make code and configuration changes please see the Making code and configuration changes section below.

 #### Pull Requests and Peer Reviews

 Before a story can be considered complete and merged back into `develop` a Peer Review is required.
-To initate a Peer Review a Pull Request should be opened allowing other developers and/or the technical team lead to review and approver the changes.
+To initiate a Peer Review a Pull Request should be opened allowing other developers and/or the technical team lead to review and approver the changes.
 All issues and comments should be recorded as comments on the GitHub platform.
 The [PEER_REVIEW.md](PEER_REVIEW.md) checklist should be used to help with this process.
 Once a Pull request has been opened the story's status can be set to 'In Review'.
 > The `develop` branch should be configured to not accept Pull Requests until at least one other reviewer has approved the change.